BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 LSP will return errors according to the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) specification (see [LSPS0 Error Handling](https://github.com/BitcoinAndLightningLayerSpecs/lsp/tree/main/LSPS0#error-handling)).

+## Trust model

+In general, LSPS1 is developed on the basis that the client trust the LSP to deliver the promised goods.
+Channel purchases are not atomic and therefore the client risks not getting the promised goods if the LSP is malicious.

 ## Order Flow Overview

 * Client calls `lsps1.info` to get the LSP's API version and options.